twknab/gear_list_MEVN/README.md

 - Remove a Gear Item from a Gear List Via Gear List View
 - Edit Gear Item (Name, Description, Weight)
 - Public Share Link
-- Add a friend
-- Sharing of Gear List (Add a Friend)
+- Sharing of Gear Lists (Add a Friend)
 - Password Reset

 ### Known Bugs

+- [LARGE] Deleting List, Items contained marked as complete do not get reset.
+ - Issue: Need to create new Model, something like "ItemComplete", and have it contain the LIST and ITEM _id's, and a "complete" field.
+That way each item can be re-used over and over again and have multiple states for different lists.
+Could easily then loop through all items when deleting a list, and ensureing to delete those records as well.
+- [LARGE] Make "Gear List" View prettier (this is the prime thing here), and include back button or nav back to Dashboard
-- User session seems to time out.
+- [MEDIUM] User session seems to time out.
 What's going on?
   - If no valid session, can re-direct to dashboard?
-- Ticking an item complete seems to re-arrange list (can we prevent this re-arrangement?)
+- [MEDIUM] Ticking an item complete seems to re-arrange list (can we prevent this re-arrangement?)

-#### TODO:

-- Make dialog stylings match
-- Navigation flakes out at times -- does this need to be fetched again every time?
+- [MEDIUM] Navigation flakes out at times -- does this need to be fetched again every time?
-- Make clicking header logo redirect to dashboard if logged in, otherwise goto login page
+- [SMALL] Make clicking header logo redirect to dashboard if logged in, otherwise goto login page